yvelikova/axway-open-docs/content/en/docs/apigtw_devguide/jmx_enable.md

 {
 "title": "Enable API Gateway with JMX",
-"linkTitle": "Enable API Gateway with JMX",
+"linkTitle": "Enable API Gateway with JMX", "weight":"80",
 "date": "2019-11-27",
-"description": "Java Management Extensions (JMX) allows remote clients to connect to a JVM and manage or monitor running applications in that JVM.
-MBeans are the controllable endpoints of your application where remote clients can observe application activity as well as control their inner workings. "
+"description": "Set up Java Management Extensions to allows remote clients to connect to a JVM and manage or monitor running applications."
 }
-﻿

 Java Management Extensions (JMX) allows remote clients to connect to a JVM and manage or monitor running applications in that JVM.
 MBeans are the controllable endpoints of your application where remote clients can observe application activity as well as control their inner workings.